Flutter

 Packages and libraries

 React Native’s ecosystem is huge, much bigger than Flutter’s.
 This is mainly thanks to the node package manager (npm), a repository of packages.
-There are over 1.8 million packages hosted on npm.
+In 2022, there were over 1.8 million packages hosted on npm.

 Npm has been around for ages.
 And even though it’s mainly geared toward web development (it being the kingdom of JavaScript), a lot of libraries can be easily adapted to React Native apps.